 Progesterone produces mixed effects on sexual interest throughout your cycle.
 Levels rise after ovulation and during pregnancy, often leading to decreased sexual desire in many women.
 The luteal phase, when progesterone dominates, frequently correlates with reduced libido and increased fatigue.

-However, progesterone also promotes emotional bonding and relationship satisfaction, which can indirectly support sexual connection.
+However, oxytocin increases pleasure and strengthens emotional bonds during intimacy, which can deepen emotional bonding and relationship satisfaction even as progesterone shifts desire patterns.
 Women using progesterone-based contraceptives often report changes in sexual desire patterns compared to their natural cycles.

 These hormonal fluctuations create predictable patterns that change dramatically throughout different life stages, from your monthly cycle to major transitions like pregnancy and menopause.